 - Missouri Botanical Garden has extensive online discovery materials for kids.

 - Plant Hunters is a snazzy virtual adventure from the New York Botanical Garden.

-- The Royal Botanic Gardens at Kew’s Great Plant Hunt is for schools in the UK, but it’s fun for everyone to explore.
-Also check out the Kids Area, play Tweet and Grow — listen, just make sure you have plenty of time to explore this site.
+- The Royal Botanic Gardens at Kew’s Great Plant Hunt is for schools in the UK, but it’s fun for everyone to explore (requires Flash).
+Also check out Virtual Kew.

 - South African National Biodiversity Institute has pictures from a number of South African botanical gardens, as well as a lot of good information about biodiversity, why it matters, and what people can do to encourage it.